 No. Action Responsibil ity Priority 7.4B-1 Clifton Street Reserve Undertake a minor upgrade to improve the design of this space including paths, social meeting areas and improved greening.
 This is primarily for the existing population.
-YCC Low 7.4B-2 Coulson Reserve Continue to maintain.
-YCC Ongoing 7.4B-3 Darling Gardens Continue to implement the Darling Gardens Masterplan, with priority given to the protection and care of the mature canopy trees, improving the quality and condition of the open grassed areas.
-YCC High 7.4B-4 George Knott Reserve Continue to maintain.
-YCC Ongoing 7.4B-5 Hall Reserve Undertake minor upgrade to Hall Reserve to provide additional seating area and picnic areas to enjoy the expansive views over the reserve and the create social spaces for the people to meet and spend time in the reserve.
-This will cater to both the forecast increased workers and residents and the existing population.
+YCC Low 7.4B-2 Coulson Reserve YCC Ongoing Continue to maintain.
+7.4B-3 Darling Gardens Continue to implement the Darling Gardens Masterplan, with priority given to the protection and care of the mature canopy trees, improving the quality and condition of the open grassed areas.
+YCC High 7.4B-4 George Knott Reserve YCC Ongoing Continue to maintain.
+7.4B-5 Hall Reserve Undertake minor upgrade to Hall Reserve to provide additional seating and picnic areas within the reserve given its size.
+This includes retaining the sports training facilities and areas already established in the reserve.
+The upgrades will cater to both the forecast increased workers and residents and the existing population.
 YCC Medium 7.4B-6 Mayors Park In the short term continue to maintain.
 In the longer term review the design of this open space to identify opportunities to improve its level of use and complement the facilities and character of the nearby Darling Gardens.
 This will cater to both the forecast and existing population.
-Low 7.4B-7 Merri Creek Shared Trail (Railway to Heidelberg Rd) Continue to improve the biodiversity values.
-YCC Ongoing 7.4B-8 Merri Creek Shared Trail (Heidelberg Road to Eastern Freeway) Continue to improve the biodiversity values.
-YCC Ongoing 7.4B-9 Quarries Park Undertake minor upgrades to improve the passive surveillance along with the condition of the playground and picnic area.
+YCC Low 7.4B-7 Merri Creek Shared Trail (Railway to Heidelberg Rd) PV Ongoing Continue to improve the biodiversity values.
+7.4B-8 Merri Creek Shared Trail (Heidelberg Road to Eastern Freeway) Continue to improve the biodiversity values.
+PV Ongoing

+No. Action Responsibil ity Priority 7.4B-9 Quarries Park YCC High Undertake minor upgrades to improve the passive surveillance along with the condition of the playground and picnic area.
 This will cater to both the forecast and existing population.
-YCC High

-No. Action Responsibil ity Priority

-7.4B-10 Ramsden Street Reserve YCC Ongoing
+7.4B-10 Ramsden Street Reserve Continue to maintain.
+YCC Ongoing

-Continue to maintain.